CalARVRCourse/hw2-simulated-ar-fa24/README.md

 }
 ```

 We will then need to create the Text object for this to reference.
-Add a Text object to the scene GameObject->UI->Text and rename it “Message Text”.
+Add a Text object to the scene `GameObject->UI->Legacy->Text` and rename it “Message Text”.
 We will leave this object centered, but be sure the (X,Y,Z) positions are all set to 0.
-Change the width and height to 250 and 60 respectively and change the font size to 28.
+Change the width and height to 800 and 200 respectively and change the font size to 100.
 As with our Game Board we are going to set this to inactive to start.

 ![image13.png](/Instructions/image13.png)

 To make this a proper message, let’s also add a script to make the text go inactive again after a specified time.
-Add a new script component and name it DisappearingText.
+Add a new script component and name it "DisappearingText".
 Open it and add the following:

 ```C++
 using System.Collections;